 Another huge productivity and focus killer is eating bad foods.
 When you eat foods that contain a lot of sugar and trans-fat, your energy levels will crash hard — leaving you unable to work with focus and intensity.

 Rather, make sure you eat enough fruits, veggies and healthy fats in order to fuel your body and brain with the right vitamins and minerals to perform at peak levels.

-Furthermore, go easy on caffeine.
+Furthermore, go easy on the caffeine.
 Personally, I love my coffee.
 But I had to learn how to consume it in moderation so that I would experience the benefits but not the nasty downsides.